Managing forced affection on children: Setting boundaries & teaching consent

 Yes and no.

-Kids are pretty smart, and they usually work out that the world isn’t black and white.
+Kids are pretty smart and usually work out that the world isn’t black and white.

-So there are a few things you can do if you are in this situation.
+So you can do a few things if you are in this situation.

 Practice consent with your child so that they still get lots of practice.

-Remind your child that if they ever feel uncomfortable of unsafe with any touch they should tell you, and you will then make sure the touch stops.
+Remind your child that if they ever feel uncomfortable or unsafe with any touch, they should tell you, and you will then make sure the touch stops.

-If your child is older, you could explain the situtation to them eg how do they feel about it, why do they think it happens, etc.
+If your child is older, you could explain the situation to them, eg how they feel about it, why they think it happens, etc.

 Keep things in perspective